-“Great peace have they which thy law, and nothing shall offend them” Psalm 119:165.
+“Great peace have they which thy law and nothing shall offend them” Psalm 119:165.

 So what does the Bible say about forgiveness?
-Jesus said that offenses would come (Matt.
+Jesus said that offences would come (Matt.
 18:7).
 Thoughtless or intentional actions or words, can hurt and offend us.
 Typically our response may be a rush of anger, a desire to hit back at and to take revenge.
 Sometimes we withdraw our love, fellowship or friendship.
 Or we decide not to talk to them again.

 We are all familiar with reasons why we shouldn’t forgive somebody who has hurt or offended us.
 “I was the one who was wronged here, it’s up to them to make the first move, or “How can I forgive them if they’re not even sorry.”